 By Dan Canavan

 Dan Canavan is an attorney in Hartford, Connecticut.
 Dan regularly covers business and legal issues facing the hockey industry for ctsportslaw.com.
 He has appeared as an on-air guest with regard to the NHL and the Phoenix Coyotes bankruptcy proceedings on CBC Radio’s World Report.
-His analysis and commentary have also been published in various media outlets including The National Post, The Windsor Star, The Star Phoenix, The Montreal Gazette, The Edmonton Journal, The Ottawa Citizen, The Vancouver Sun, The Province, Faceoff.com, and the Sports Litigation Alert.
+His analysis and commentary have also been published in various media outlets including The National Post, The Windsor Star, The Star Phoenix, The Montreal Gazette, The Edmonton Journal, The Ottawa Citizen, The Vancouver Sun, The Province, Faceoff.com, and the Sports Litigation Alert, a leading sports industry publication that is circulated throughout the United States.
+Dan is also the Carolina Hurricanes correspondent for The Hockey Writers.
 You can follow Dan on Twitter at twitter.com/DanielRCanavan.
-Dan can be contacted directly at email@example.com.
+Dan can be contacted directly at firstname.lastname@example.org.